-- Unmask Parasites – Lets you know if your site has been hacked.
+- Unmask Parasites – This lets you know if your site has been hacked.
 This is a great first step in determining whether there’s a problem.

 - Sucuri Site Check – A slightly more comprehensive scan than the previous link.
-Also lets you know if your site has been blacklisted.
+Also lets you know if your site has been blocklisted.

 - Norton Safe Web – You can quickly find out if there are any threats associated with your site.

 - Quttera – Scans your site for malware.

 - VirusTotal – You can scan your site or IP address for common viruses, trojans, malware, and the like.
 It uses over 50 different scanners to get more accurate results.

 - Malware Removal – Malware, viruses, script injections, malicious redirects and more can be checked with this site scanner.

 - Scan My Server – Scans for malware, SQL injections, XSS, and more while also offering a detailed report, but an email address is required along with adding the provided backlink to your site to verify ownership.
 The report is emailed to you and takes about 24 hours.